Talardork/KeepNotes/README.md

 # KeepNotes
+implemented RoomDatabase, kotlin coroutines and MVVM architecture in the app

-preview of the app is provided below
+preview of the app is provided below-

 https://github.com/Talardork/KeepNotes/assets/114478394/66b52298-7d79-48fc-8d0c-f41ed9721580